All Episodes

 So I am looking at things from a small government standpoint.

-I want to do things like bring the Keystone pipeline up.
+I want to do things like bring the Keystone Pipeline up.

-Let's repeal Obamacare and Dodd Frank, which by the way is killing the lending industry.
+Let's repeal Obamacare and Dodd-Frank, which, by the way, is killing the lending industry.

-Uh Defund the EPA.
+Defund the EPA.

-Katarina, you're singing my song.
+Katerina, you're singing my song.

-All right, let me move on though, Katarina.
+All right, let me move on, though, Katarina.

 Big Don, welcome aboard, my friend.